 Results

 The most recent release of TUSZ is v1.2.0, which was released in December 2017.
 It contains 315 subjects with a total of 822 sessions, of which 280 sessions contain seizures.
-Each file is completely transcribed in two ways: channel-based and term-based.
+The transcriptions are provided in two file formats: (1) LBL and (2) TSE.
+These files can be found along with their corresponding EDF file and a de-identified report in each session.
+The LBL file format is transcribed on channel basis whereas the TSE files are transcribed on term basis.
 A channel-based annotation refers to labeling of the start and end time of an event on a specific channel.
 A term-based annotation refers to a summarization of the channel-based annotations – all channels share the same annotation, which is an aggregation of the per-channel annotations.
+The annotation files with “bi” extension indicate that they contain binary classes (i.e. seizure or background).

 Based on the neurologist’s report and careful examination of the signal, our annotation team was able to identify the type of seizures (e.g., absence, tonic-clonic).
 A list of these labels is shown below: